FlowCrypt/flowcrypt-browser/README.md

 Printing debug data to test logs can be accomplished using a [special Debug class](https://github.com/FlowCrypt/flowcrypt-browser/tree/master/extension/js/common/platform/debug.ts#L7).

-### Note for Mac OS users

-In order for `npm run-script build` to work, you need to do the following steps:

-1. Upgrade the `bash` shell to version 4 or higher and set the new version as the default.
-Reference: [www.shell-tips.com/mac/upgrade-bash/](https://www.shell-tips.com/mac/upgrade-bash/)

-2. Install the GNU `cp` utility and make it the default.
-Reference: [stackoverflow.com/a/40431200/3049064](https://stackoverflow.com/a/40431200/3049064)

 ## Other guides

 - [FlowCrypt Project Structure and Overview](https://github.com/FlowCrypt/flowcrypt-browser/wiki/FlowCrypt-Project-Structure-and-Overview)